airbytehq/airbyte/docs/contributing-to-airbyte/monorepo-python-development.md

 1.`python tools/bin/update_intellij_venv.py -modules <your-connector-dir> --update-intellij`

+2. Restart PyCharm
-2. Go to `File -> New -> Project...`
+3. Go to `File -> New -> Project...`
-3. Select `Pure Python`.
+4. Select `Pure Python`.
-4. Select a project name like `airbyte` and a directory **outside of** the `airbyte` code root.
+5. Select a project name like `airbyte` and a directory **outside of** the `airbyte` code root.
-5. Go to `Preferences -> Project -> Python Interpreter`
+6. Go to `Preferences -> Project -> Python Interpreter`
-6. Find a gear ⚙️ button next to `Python interpreter` dropdown list, click and select `Add`
+7. Find a gear ⚙️ button next to `Python interpreter` dropdown list, click and select `Add`
-7. Select `Virtual Environment -> Existing`
+8. Select `Virtual Environment -> Existing`
-8. Set the interpreter path to the one that was created by Python command, i.e. `airbyte-integrations/connectors/<your-connector-dir>/.venv/bin/python`.
+9. Set the interpreter path to the one that was created by Python command, i.e. `airbyte-integrations/connectors/<your-connector-dir>/.venv/bin/python`.
-9. Wait for PyCharm to finish indexing and loading skeletons from selected virtual environment.
+10. Wait for PyCharm to finish indexing and loading skeletons from selected virtual environment.

 You should now have access to code completion and proper syntax highlighting for python projects.